Making Social Media Work for Your School

 Where?
 Where were the photos taken?
 Let everybody visualize the setting.

 When?
 When were the photos taken?
-The date stamp adds relevance to your message if recent.
+The date stamp adds relevance to your message if it is recent.
 It has historical value if older.
 Alums love to look through a window to their school days.
 Older photos can trigger a flood of happy memories and hopefully some grateful donations to your capital campaign and annual fund.

 A word of caution here: keep your video clips short.
 4-5 minutes maximum.
-If you shoot 30 minutes worth of video, break it up into six short clips of approximately 5 minutes.
+If you shoot 30 minutes of video, break it into six short clips of approximately 5 minutes.
 Think of these clips as chapters in a book.
 Each clip should have a title indicating what it is about.
 Example: "A Day at St. Swithins: Breakfast" or "Sports at St. Swithins: Badminton"

-Avoid talking heads.
-Relegate talk to narrating what we are seeing.
+Avoid talking heads—relegate talk to narrating what we are seeing.
 Use narrators as tour guides.
 Talking heads are so 1990.

 It's a wrap